Exploring Imaginary Coordinates: Disparity in the Shape of Quantum State Space in Even and Odd Dimensions: Relevant Connections

-Recently, the resource theory of imaginarity has received considerable attention~\cite{Hickey_2018, Wu_2021,Wu_2021_2}.
+Recently, the resource theory of imaginarity has received considerable attention~\cite{Hickey_2018, Wu_2021,Wu_2021_2} and one might ask how our results relate to it.
 A measure of imaginarity is a quantity that is non-increasing under real quantum channels, i.e., completely positive and trace-preserving (CPTP) maps that allow a description with purely real Kraus operators.
-The robustness of imaginarity is defined as $\mathcal{I}(\rho)=\|I/d\|_1$ and the geometric measure of imaginarity is defined as $\mathcal{I}_G(\psi)=1-\sup_{\phi\in\mathcal{R}}|\langle\phi|\psi\rangle|^2$, with the convex roof extension for mixed states.
-While these quantities are imaginarity monotones, our imaginary coordinate $\|\rho_{\text{I}}\|_2$ is not an imaginary measure~\cite{Chen_2023}.
+The robustness of imaginarity is defined as $\mathcal{I}(\rho)=\|\rho-\rho^T\|_1/2=\|I/d\|_1$ and the geometric measure of imaginarity is defined as $\mathcal{I}_G(\psi)=1-\sup_{\phi\in\mathcal{R}}|\langle\phi|\psi\rangle|^2$, with the convex roof extension for mixed states~\cite{Wu_2021_2}.
+While these quantities are imaginarity monotones, our imaginary coordinate $S_{\text{I}}$ is not an imaginarity measure~\cite{Chen_2023}.
 This stems from the fact that the Hilbert-Schmidt norm is generally not contractive under CPTP maps for dimension larger than two~\cite{Ozawa_2000}, in contrast to the trace norm~\cite{Ruskai1994BEYONDSS}.
 Our goal is not the study of imaginarity as a resource, rather we characterize the constraints on coordinates describing the quantum state space.
 Nonetheless, our analysis establishes a relation between the real weight and the robustness of imaginarity $\mathcal{I}$ for odd dimensions.
-For $S_R\geq1/\sqrt{d-1}$ there exist states that achieve $\mathcal{I}=1$ (cf.~the states saturating the bound in Proposition~\ref{prop:i<1+r}), while for $S_R=0$ no state can reach full imaginarity.
-The question remains open for the region $0<S_R<1/\sqrt{d-1}$, as none of our presented states reaches maximum imaginarity.
+For $S_{\text{R}}\geq1/\sqrt{d-1}$ there exist states that achieve $\mathcal{I}=1$ (cf.~the states saturating the bound in Proposition~\ref{prop:i<1+r}), while for $0\le S_R<1/\sqrt{d-1}$, it holds that $\mathcal{I}\le1-1/d+\sqrt{d-1}/d\ S_{\text{R}}<1$, saturated by the states in Proposition~\ref{prop:linear_bound}.
 On the other hand, for even dimensions, no restriction exists concerning real weight and imaginarity, showing again remarkable differences between even and odd dimensions.
+As a consequence, in even dimension the purity of states with maximal imaginarity $\mathcal{I}=1$ is bounded by $\Tr{\rho^2}\ge2/d$, whereas in odd dimensions by $\Tr{\rho^2}\ge 2/(d-1)$.